fafa2009/SimpleCalculator/README.md

 # SimpleCalculator

-A web-based calculator that performs addition, subtraction and division
+A simple web calculator that performs arithmetic operations.

+## Features
+- Addition
+- Subtraction
+- Multiplication
+- Division
+- Clear screen

+## How to Run
+Open index.html in any web browser.